Azalea indica 'Alaska' (Rutherfordiana hybrid)Item #0440 USDA Hardiness Zone: 9 - 11

 Outstanding bloomer displaying snow-white blooms with distinctive chartreuse blotch on throat.
 Useful as screens, hedges or showy landscape accents.
 Nice in containers.
 Evergreen.

-- OverviewLight Needs:Filtered sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing to 3 to 5 ft. tall, 4 to 6 ft. wide.
+- OverviewLight Needs:Filtered to partial sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing to 3 to 5 ft. tall, 4 to 6 ft. wide.

 - History & LoreHistory:The Belgian Indica hybrids were developed in Ghent, Belgium by breeders seeking a larger range of greenhouse stock for European florists.
 They used the evergreen azaleas, primarily R. indica and R. simsii, which had been bred for centuries in Japan.
 Early imports of the Belgian hybrids found favor in the deep south as outdoor plants.
 This is among the R. x rutherfordiana hybrids, which resulted from crosses of Japanese Kurume azaleas with the Belgian strains.
 This was the first white hybrid.Lore:Though they are widely known as azaleas, this is actually a specialized group of plants under the genus Rhododendron.